-On November 1st, Alfarería Street in Tepito became the epicenter of devotion to Santa Muerte (the Niña Blanca).
-This project delves into a vibrant celebration, using my camera to capture the profound faith expressed through the bodies of its devotees, thus revealing the powerful rhythm of their boundless devotion.
+Every first day of the month, Alfarería Street in Tepito becomes the epicenter of devotion to Santa Muerte (the Niña Blanca).
+This project delves into a vibrant, recurring celebration, using my camera to capture the profound faith expressed through the bodies of its devotees during various processions, including the massive events of November 1st, 2025 and March 1st, 2026, thus revealing the powerful, relentless rhythm of their boundless devotion.

 Here, faith is not an abstract idea; it is flesh put on the line, demonstrated through the manda and the paro, a raw testament of total surrender.
 Her image is tattooed on the skin, her figure is carried, and Alfarería is traversed on knees, offering physical integrity and moral fortitude in service of a petition or an act of gratitude.
 I learned that the deepest faith demands that you offer what is truly yours: your resilience, your body, your pain, forging an unbreakable bond with the divine.